History and Application of AI

 Artificial Intelligence (AI) in Travel and Transportation:

-For the travel industry, AI is becoming increasingly important.
-AI is capable of doing a multitude of travel-related tasks, including making travel arrangements and recommending hotels, flights, and the best routes to customers.
-The travel industry is utilizing AI-powered chatbots that can engage with clients in a human-like manner to provide better and faster service.
+In the travel industry, the significance of Artificial Intelligence (AI) is growing.
+AI excels in a variety of travel-related tasks, from making travel arrangements to recommending hotels, flights, and optimal routes for customers.
+The travel sector leverages AI-powered chatbots, engaging with clients in a human-like manner to deliver improved and expedited service.

 Artificial Intelligence (AI) in Automobiles Industry: